MicrosoftDocs/azure-docs/articles/iot-hub/iot-hub-how-to-clone.md

 * You want to do a custom implementation of multi-hub high availability.
 For more information, see the [How to achieve cross region HA section of IoT Hub high availability and disaster recovery](iot-hub-ha-dr.md#achieve-cross-region-ha).

 * You want to increase the number of [partitions](iot-hub-scaling.md#partitions) configured for your hub.
 This is set when you first create your hub, and can not be changed.
-As the traffic has increased on your hub, you may have realized that you need more partitions.
 You can use the information in this article to clone your hub and when the clone is created, increase the number of partitions.

 To clone a hub, you need a subscription with administrative access to the original hub.
 You can put the new hub in a new resource group and region, in the same subscription as the original hub, or even in a new subscription.
 You just can't use the same name because the hub name has to be globally unique.